vj1089/my_project_micro/deployments/multi-resource/EXTENDING.md

 This guide explains how to add new AWS resource types to the framework.
 The architecture is designed to make adding new resources straightforward and consistent.

+> **💡 Note**: This guide applies to both Terraform and OpenTofu - the HCL syntax is identical for both tools.

 ## 🏗️ Architecture Overview

 The framework follows a simple pattern: